Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for 3 / 2

-As earlier the holographic entanglement negativity in the above equation matches with the replica technique results in the large central charge limit described in eq. (\ref{cft-finite-temp}) on utilizing the Brown-Henneaux formula \cite{Brown:1986nw}.
+As earlier the holographic entanglement negativity in the above equation matches with the replica technique results in the large central charge limit described in \cref{cft-finite-temp} on utilizing the Brown Henneaux formula \cite{Brown:1986nw}.